¸£Àû±ÆÕ¾

 /undergraduate/sciences/marine-earth-atmospheric-sciences/marine-sciences-bs-meteorology-concentration/

-The degree of Bachelor of Science in Marine Science may be obtained by selecting one of five concentrations: Biological Oceanography, Chemistry, Geology, Meteorology, or Physics.
+The degree of Bachelor of Science in Marine Sciences may be obtained by selecting one of five concentrations: Biological Oceanography, Chemistry, Geology, Meteorology, or Physics.
+The concentrations are designed to facilitate minoring or double majoring in the science cognates.

 Meteorology (Minor)